-This conclusion naturally leads to the following question: if inflation is so good for capitalists, why do they oppose it?
-The short answer is that they do not always oppose it.
+answer is that they do not always oppose it.
 The longer answer requires that we consider the impact of inflation not only on earnings and redistribution, but also on risk.
 Inflation certainly is a risky business with serious downsides.
 The main reason for this risk is that, contrary to popular belief, over the long run inflation tends to appear as stagflation; that is, inflation together with stagnation.
-Indeed, we would further argue - although we cannot prove it here - that some stagnation in fact is a precondition for inflation.23
+Indeed, we would further argue-although we cannot prove it here-that some stagnation in fact is a precondition for inflation.28

 Figure 7 plots the long-term relationship in the United States between inflation on the vertical axis and economic growth on the horizontal axis.
 The correlation in the chart is clearly negative, not positive, and the United States is hardly an exception in this regard.
-Although many economists prefer not to know it, in fact, the same negative long-term relationship is evident in most countries (see for instance, Nitzan 1995).
+Although many economists prefer not to know it, in fact, the same negative long-term relationship is evident in most countries (see for instance, Nitzan, 1995).
 The stagnation that tends to come with inflation, along with other aspects of social instability, raises risk perceptions, and rising risk is a big negative for accumulation.

 Thus, unlike mergers and acquisitions that both boost differential earnings and lessen differential risk, inflation is potentially a double-edged sword.
-It tends to raise differential earnings by redistributing income from workers to capitalists and from small to big firms, but the accompanying rise in unemployment and uncertainty raises risk and can mitigates these differential gains (what matters to differential accumulators is not overall, but differential risk - i.e. their own risk relative to the average risk).
+It tends to raise differential earnings by redistributing income from workers to capitalists and from small to big firms, but the accompanying rise in unemployment and uncertainty raises risk and can mitigate these differential gains (what matters to differential accumulators is not overall, but differential risk-i.e., their own risk relative to the average risk).
 The crucial interplay between these two potentially opposing aspects of inflation has received little attention and deserves much further research.
-None-
+Nonetheless, the existence of these opposing impacts serves to suggest why large capitalists often endorse inflation-but always half-heartedly and usually when they feel that "there is no alternative."
+And this feeling of no alternative tends to develop when mergers go into hibernation.